Licences and Manufacturing

 The manufacturing step to obtain adipose-derived stem cells and returning them to a patient for medicinal purposes falls under the Medicines and Healthcare Products Regulatory Agency (MHRA).
 To make human medicines, providers require a manufacturer licence, issued by the MHRA.

-To qualify for a manufacturer licence providers need to demonstrate to the MHRA compliance with EU good manufacturing practice ( GMP ) and pass regular GMP inspections.
+To qualify for a manufacturer licence providers need to demonstrate to the MHRA compliance with good manufacturing practice ( GMP ) and pass regular GMP inspections – Orange Guide: Rules and Guidance for Pharmaceutical Manufacturers and Distributors 2017

 At LifePlus, Patient’s stem cells are multiplied to concentrations not achieved by any other clinic in the UK (approx. 20millions stem cells are harvested from a 20ml extraction of adipose tissue).
 Returned stem cells are sterile and infection-risk-free, surplus Stem Cell doses can be banked for future use.

-LifePlus clinics are licenced to sell and market pure stem cells products as an unlicensed medicine in accordance with the quality and safety standards of EU Directive 2004/23/EC under its own HTA and MHRA licences.
+LifePlus clinics are licenced to sell and market pure stem cells products as an unlicensed medicine in accordance with quality and safety standards under its own HTA and MHRA licences (The Human Tissue Act 2004 and associated regulation/The Human Tissue (Quality and Safety for Human Application) Regulations 2007 (as amended).

 There are many clinical situations when the use of unlicensed medicines or use of medicines outside the terms of the licence (ie, ‘off-label’) may be judged by the prescriber to be in the best interest of the patient on the basis of the available evidence, for example the patient is under age for a particular medication.
 In terms of regenerative medicine the patient may not be suitable for surgery and is no longer responding to steroid injections, in this case the prescriber may prescribe a stem cell treatment.